 |---|---|---|---|

 | Protecting Your Child's Financial Future | Critical | A child depends on their parents' income for at least 18 years.
 If the primary earner dies, the family loses the income that pays for housing, food, healthcare, education, and daily living.
 The surviving parent may need to reduce work hours for childcare, further reducing household income.
-Without life insurance, the family's standard of living may drop dramatically. | Term life insurance provides a lump sum that can clear the mortgage, fund ongoing living expenses, and ensure the child's upbringing is financially secure.
-Many financial planners suggest cover of at least 10 times the primary earner's annual income for families with young children. |
+Without life insurance, the family's standard of living may decline dramatically. | Term life insurance provides a lump sum that can clear the mortgage, fund ongoing living expenses, and ensure the child's upbringing is financially secure.
+Many financial planners suggest cover of at least 10 times the primary earner's annual income for families with young children, with $500,000-$1,000,000 being a typical range for a parent of a newborn. |

 | Insuring the Stay-at-Home Parent | Critical | If the parent who provides primary care for the baby dies or becomes seriously ill, the working parent faces immediate and ongoing childcare costs.
-Full-time infant care in Australia is among the most expensive childcare categories at $300-500 per week.
+Full-time infant care in Australia is among the most expensive childcare categories at $100-$200 per day.
 The working parent may also need to take leave from work, reduce hours, or turn down career opportunities to manage caring responsibilities. | Life insurance on the stay-at-home parent provides funds to pay for childcare and household help.
-Trauma cover pays a lump sum on diagnosis of a serious illness, providing financial breathing room.
-Cover of $200,000-500,000 on the non-earning parent is commonly chosen to cover several years of childcare costs. |
+Trauma cover pays a lump sum on diagnosis of a serious illness, providing financial breathing room when the family needs it most.
+Cover of $300,000-$500,000 on the non-earning parent is commonly chosen to cover several years of childcare costs. |

-| Mortgage and Housing Costs | Critical | Most new parents in Australia have a mortgage, and keeping the family home is typically a top priority.
+| Mortgage and Housing Costs | Critical | Most new parents in Australia have a mortgage, and keeping the family home is typically the top priority.
 A single parent with an infant faces the challenge of meeting mortgage repayments on one income while also covering increased childcare and household costs.
-With average Australian mortgage sizes of $400,000-600,000, the liability is substantial. | Life insurance equal to or exceeding the outstanding mortgage ensures the surviving parent can pay off the home loan and keep the family home.
+With average Australian mortgage sizes of $500,000-$700,000, this liability is substantial. | Life insurance equal to or exceeding the outstanding mortgage ensures the surviving parent can pay off the home loan and keep the family home.
 This provides housing stability for the child during an already difficult time.
-Mortgage protection alongside broader term life cover is a common approach. |
+Combining mortgage protection with broader term life cover is a common approach for new parents. |

-| Post-Natal Health Considerations | Important | Post-natal depression and anxiety affect a significant proportion of new parents in Australia - both mothers and fathers.
-The Ministry of Health estimates that around 10-15% of new mothers experience post-natal depression.
+| Post-Natal Health Considerations | Important | Post-natal depression and anxiety affect a significant proportion of new parents in Australia, with Beyond Blue estimating that 1 in 5 new mothers and 1 in 10 new fathers experience perinatal depression or anxiety.
 Pre-existing or new mental health conditions can affect the ability to work and may also impact future insurance applications. | If you apply for life insurance before developing a post-natal mental health condition, your existing cover continues at the original terms.
 If you apply after a diagnosis, the insurer may apply a mental health exclusion or loading.
-This is another reason to get cover in place before or during pregnancy rather than after birth. |
+This is another strong reason to get cover in place before or during pregnancy rather than waiting until after birth. |

-| Guardianship and Estate Planning | High | If both parents die, the question of who cares for the child - and with what financial resources - becomes critical.
+| Guardianship and Estate Planning | High | If both parents die, the question of who cares for the child and with what financial resources becomes critical.
 A will naming a guardian and life insurance to fund the child's upbringing work together to protect your child.
 Without a will, the Family Court decides who becomes the child's guardian, which may not align with your wishes. | Life insurance proceeds can be directed to a testamentary trust (established through your will) to fund your child's upbringing if both parents die.
-The trust can specify how funds are used - for education, housing, healthcare, and living expenses - ensuring your child is provided for according to your wishes. |
+The trust can specify how funds are used - for education, housing, healthcare, and living expenses - ensuring your child is provided for according to your intentions. |

 These Australian life insurance providers offer cover suitable for new parents.
 Compare features and find the right protection for your growing family.

 Disclaimer: Provider information, features, and indicative pricing are based on publicly available data as of early 2026 and may change without notice.
-Coverage limits, exclusions, and terms vary between providers and policy types - always read the policy wording before purchasing.
-Compare.com.au may earn referral fees from some providers listed above.
+Coverage limits, exclusions, and terms vary between providers and policy types - always read the Product Disclosure Statement (PDS) before purchasing.
+InsuranceCompared.com.au may earn referral fees from some providers listed above.

 Several factors influence how much new parents pay for life insurance in Australia.